braze-inc/braze-docs/_docs/_help/help_articles/segments/segmentation_logic_with_negative_or_filters.md

 With the `OR` operator, your campaign will only go to customers whose country is Canada or whose country is United States.

-## When Not to Apply the OR Operator
+## When not to apply the or operator

 In certain circumstances, the `OR` operator should not be used.
 For example, do not use `OR`if you have a campaign that is valid in every country except for the United States and Canada.
 To filter for this segment, you might try to invert the logic from the previous scenario.
 However, this leads to a segment that targets all customers: